Institutional Biosafety Committee (IBC) Services

 - Non-clinical plant and animal research

-With IBC-Ready, Advarra can help reduce confusion and administrative burden by coordinating with the sponsor, site personnel, and local IBC(s).
+Reduce confusion and administrative burden when Advarra coordinates with the sponsor, site personnel, and local IBC(s).
 Advarra’s experts can help complete local IBC forms accurately and efficiently, regardless of the IBC of record.

 - Decrease timelines for local IBC submission and review